Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\begin{remark}[safety in practical settings] Lemma~\ref{thm:NprobOneL} shows that, asymptotically speaking, $\Pr(M)$ becomes exponentially small as $M$ grows linearly.
-Therefore, for a given system, $\cS$, we can select $M \in \mathbb{Z}^+$ to be, say, $150$, so it would take at least $\pinf=10^{100}$ invocations of binary consensus to lead for at most one expected instance in which the requirements of Definition~\ref{def:consensus} are violated.
-Note that for $M=150$, the arrays $est[]$ and $aux[][]$ require the allocation of $57$ bytes per processor, since each processor needs only $3nM+\lceil \log M\rceil$ bits of memory.
+\begin{remark}[safety in practical settings] By Lemma~\ref{thm:NprobOneL}, it is known that, asymptotically speaking, $\Pr(M)$ becomes exponentially small as $M$ grows linearly.
+Therefore, for a given system, $\cS$, we can select $M \in \mathbb{Z}^+$ to be, say, $150$, so it would take at least $\pinf=10^{100}$ invocations of binary consensus to lead to at most one expected instance in which the requirements of Definition~\ref{def:consensus} are violated.
+Note that for $M=150$, the arrays $est[]$ and $aux[][]$ require the allocation of $57$ bytes per node, since each node needs only $3nM+\lceil \log M\rceil$ bits of memory.
 So, $\cS$ can be implemented as a practical system.
 We believe that one expected violation in every $\pinf$ invocations implies a negligible risk. \end{remark}